julelang/manual/src/types/generics/index.md

 ### Using Generic Functions as Anonymous Function

-To use genericed functions as anonymous function, you should instantiate.
-Since instantiated genericed functions have an implemented algorithm for relevant types, you can use them like anonymous functions.
+To use generic functions as an anonymous function, you should instantiate.
+Since instantiated generic functions have an implemented algorithm for relevant types, you can use them like anonymous functions.

 For example:
 ```jule